EPCCed/20220421_GROMACS_introduction/_episodes/04-post-analysis.md

 - "Learn how to extract the thermodynamic properties from the output"

 keypoints:
-- "Use of gmx energy, make_ndx, "
+- "Use of gmx energy, make_ndx, rmsd"
 - "System visualisation in vmd"
 ---